Xqhare/nabu/README.md

 ## Motivation
 After finishing [Mawu](https://github.com/Xqhare/mawu), I wanted to dive deeper into file structures and working with bytes directly, instead of `&str` and later `chars` like in Mawu.
 Around this time I also had my first deep dive on ASCII after rewatching "The Martian" and thus decided on making my own file format.
 I wrote v0 of the `.xff` specification in just a few days, and then started working on the implementation of v0.
-After a few weeks of work and running into several issues and design oversights (as expected), I started working on v1.
+After a few weeks of work and running into several issues and design oversights (as expected), I started work on v1.
 V1 has morphed the `.xff` specification from a simple, to a more complex format akin to a JSON variation capable of storing arbitrary data in a binary format.
 As `xff` is meant to be a jack of all trades, it is important that it can be used in a wide range of use-cases.
+Because I like creating problems for myself, the `.xff` specification contains several error detection features.
+If these are of any use to anyone (or actually work as intended), only time will tell.

 ## Naming
+As with all my projects, Nabu is named after an ancient god.

 This library's namesake is the ancient Babylonian god Nabu, the god of literacy, rational arts and scribes.
 As the inventor of writing, Nabu is a fitting namesake for a tool designed to create and interpret a new form of written data.

+I am still undecided if NABU will also be a recursive acronym.
+The only candidate is 'Nabu's Archival Binary Utility' as of now.
+I don't really like it though.

 ## Contents
 - [Motivation](#motivation)